acantril/learn-cantrill-io-labs/aws-serverless-voting-app/README.md

 ## Step 2 - Create Lambda Functions

-- Step 1 - Create a Lambda function to fetch the vote from frontend and store it in DynamoDB table.
+- 2.1 - Create a Lambda function to fetch the vote from frontend and store it in DynamoDB table.

--- 1.1 Move to the Lambda console and click on **Create Function** -- 1.2 For **Function Name** enter `voting-app-store-vote` -- 1.3 For **Runtime** select `Python 3.9`
+- a.
+Move to the Lambda console and click on **Create Function**
+- b.
+For **Function Name** enter `voting-app-store-vote`
+- c.
+For **Runtime** select `Python 3.9`
--- 1.4 Leave all the other options as default and click on **Create Function**
+- d.
+Leave all the other options as default and click on **Create Function**